Indonesia

 How Mentawai people assemble roof thatching panels

-Roof thatching is vital for shelter waterproofing in the Mentawai tribe of around 6,000 people on Siberut Island, Indonesia.
+Roof thatching is vital for shelter waterproofing in the Mentawai tribe, which has around 6,000 members, on Siberut Island, Indonesia.
 Siberut lies about 100 miles (160 km) west of Padang in West Sumatra.
-Of the 6,000 Mentawai people, roughly 1,000, mainly…
+Of the 6,000 Mentawai people, roughly 1,000,…